 Getting an Interview

-I applied through a recruiter and the process took 2 months – interviewed at Federal Reserve Bank of Minneapolis in December 2010.
+I applied through a recruiter.
+The process took 2+ months – interviewed at Federal Reserve Bank of Minneapolis (Minneapolis, MN) in December 2010.

 The interview with the manager is the funniest most unbelievable interview I have ever had.
 I was escorted to some conference room where there for four or five managers.
 I was seated at the head of the table with my back facing the door.
 About 10 or 15 minutes into the interview the door swung open and a very flustered individual demanded we leave because we had not reserved the conference room.
 Four of the five managers, without saying a word, got up and left.
 They looked all bashful and embarrassed.
 No thank you for coming, so sorry about this, nothing.